-This is the moment when a supplier can ask to have their payment preferences honored in exchange for accepting the accounts payable (AP) provider’s card.
+This is the moment when a supplier can ask to have their payment preferences honored in exchange for accepting the AP provider’s card.
 But the supplier needs to have developed a payments strategy to take full advantage of this opportunity.

 When comparing the costs of various payment channels, both explicit and implicit costs must be considered.